-App and Account Authentication¶
+App and account authentication¶

 The cTrader Open API authentication process is based on the OAuth 2.0 standard.

-This framework allows third-party applications to attain limited access to a service either on behalf of the resource owner, by orchestrating an approval interaction between the resources owner and the service, or by allowing a third-party application to attain access on its own behalf.
+This framework allows third-party applications to attain limited access to a service either on behalf of the resource owner, by orchestrating an approval interaction between the resource owner and the service, or by allowing a third-party application to attain access on its own behalf.

-Authentication Flow¶
+Authentication flow¶

-Typically, the process of someone new starting to use your application for the first time looks as follows.
+Typically, the process of someone new starting to use your application for the first time looks as follows:

 1. A user with a certain cTID accesses your application wherever it is deployed; the user interacts with an action button or equivalent.